aderusha/DDD-Printable-Wall-Control-System/DDD Printable Wall Control Sidepiece Collection 001/README.md

 # DDD Printable Wall Control Sidepiece Collection vol 001

 The Sidepiece Collection vol 001 offers a set of models for use with the [DDD Printable Wall Control System](../).
 Sidepiece names start with the dimensions, roughly equivalent to inches as used on the Wall Control system.
-For example, a 2x4.5 Sidepiece is 2in in height and extends 4.25in out from the panel.
+For example, a 2x4 Sidepiece is 2in in height and extends 4in out from the base (which itself is 8.8mm in front of the wall panel).

 Sidepieces are used to connect to the Wall Control surface and extend forward out from the wall.
 Sidepieces can work on their own with a retainer, offering a single model extended forward from the board which is often useful for things like a single hook.
 Alternately, sidepieces can be hooked together via centerpieces to create a wide range of modular hanging solutions.